stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application/A - Running & Configuring the Application.md

 1. Clone this repository: `git clone ssh://git@github.com:stellar/java-stellar-anchor-sdk.git`.
 2. Start a Kafka Queue service: `cd docs/resources/docker-examples/kafka && docker compose up`
 3. Start the Anchor Reference server: `./gradlew service-runner:bootRun --args=--anchor-reference-server`
-    - This would use the default configuration file at [`java-stellar-anchor-sdk/anchor-reference-server/src/main/resources/anchor-reference-server.yaml`], but you can use a custom configuration file by setting the `REFERENCE_SERVER_CONFIG_ENV` environment variable to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.
+    - This would use the default configuration file at [`anchor-reference-server.yaml`], but you can use a custom configuration file by setting the `REFERENCE_SERVER_CONFIG_ENV` environment variable to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.
 4. Start the Anchor Platform: `./gradlew service-runner:bootRun --args=--sep-server`
-    - This would use the default configuration file at [`java-stellar-anchor-sdk/platform/src/main/resources/anchor-config-defaults.yaml`], but you can use a custom configuration file by setting the `STELLAR_ANCHOR_CONFIG` environment variable to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.
+    - This would use the default configuration file at [`anchor-config-defaults.yaml`], but you can use a custom configuration file by setting the `STELLAR_ANCHOR_CONFIG` environment variable to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.

 ## Configuring the Project

 ### Config Files

-As mentioned previously, both the Anchor Platform and Anchor Reference server are configured using yaml and they have default conuguration files:
+As mentioned previously, both the Anchor Platform and Anchor Reference server are configured using yaml and they have default configuration files:

-- **Anchor Platform** default config file is located at [`java-stellar-anchor-sdk/platform/src/main/resources/anchor-config-defaults.yaml`].
+- **Anchor Platform** default config file is located at [`anchor-config-defaults.yaml`].
-- **Anchor Reference Server** default config file is located at [`java-stellar-anchor-sdk/anchor-reference-server/src/main/resources/anchor-reference-server.yaml`].
+- **Anchor Reference Server** default config file is located at [`anchor-reference-server.yaml`].

 In order to use a custom configuration file, you need to set the `STELLAR_ANCHOR_CONFIG` (for Anchor Platform) or the `REFERENCE_SERVER_CONFIG_ENV` (for Anchor Reference Server) environment variable(s) to the path of the configuration file, following the [Path to Yaml](#path-to-yaml) format.